Connecting to In-House Systems Using Agents

 API URL

 Note that the API Token must be associated with a user permanently associated with your company (Tenant).
-Best practice is to create a dedicated "Agent" user for this purpose.
+The best practice is to create a dedicated "Agent" user for this purpose.

 Connection ID

-- sqlMaxTryCount - the number of times any commands or macros will attempt to retry if they fail/timeout
+• sqlMaxTryCount - the number of times any commands or macros will attempt to retry if they fail or timeout

-You may set this as a JSON item in the Configuration section, e.g.
+You may set these as a JSON item in the Configuration section of the Agent Connection, e.g.

 {